 |Step 2: Complete the Application and Assessment Forms|

 All prospective Residents are asked to have completed the ACAT application and assessment forms.
 This will ensure a more appropriate bed allocation and care process immediately following admission.
 Once the Home has received the application and approval, your name will go on to the Home's waiting list.
-There may be a lengthy wait until a place becomes available.

 Commonwealth Carelink can assist you with completing the application and assessment forms if required.